helmianto/simple-tenancy-app-in-laravel/README.md

 </p>

 ## About This App
-Official documentation here : <a href="https://tenancyforlaravel.com/docs/v3/quickstart" target="_blank">Official documentation</a>
+Official documentation here : <a href="https://tenancyforlaravel.com/docs/v3/quickstart">Tenancy For Laravel</a>

 ## About Laravel